 Consider the topic of the page or post you selected in the previous lesson.
 Follow these steps:

-- Perform a search using terms you think people would use to find information about your topic.
+- Perform a search on Google using terms you think people would use to find information about your topic.

 - Look at the search results – are they similar to your content?